 During the design phase, the PGE DPM will designate the type of transformer required and provide job specific vault and conduit details on the job sketch.
-During the pre-construction and construction phase, customers are responsible for purchasing and installing the vault(s) and conduit(s).
-Customers must contact PGE for required trench and conduit inspections before backfilling, and at key milestones.

 The customer's service size and other factors will dictate whether PGE selects a concrete pad, a pre-cast concrete vault, or Class A vault located within the building.
-For the approximate footprint of PGE's approved pre-cast pads, vaults, and their associated clearances, see Appendix C Generic Transformer and Vault Dimensions.
+For the approximate footprint of PGE's approved pre-cast pads, vaults, and their associated clearances, see Appendix B Generic Transformer and Vault Dimensions.